Vanilla Pound Cake

 Instructions

-• In medium bowl, sift together flour, baking powder and salt; set aside.
+• In medium bowl, sift together the flour, baking powder and salt; set aside.

-• In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat sugar and butter until light and fluffy.
-Add vanilla and eggs, beating on high speed 5 minutes.
+• In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the sugar and butter until light and fluffy.
+Add the vanilla bean paste/vanilla extract and eggs, beating on high speed 5 minutes.

-• Add flour mixture into sugar mixture alternately with milk on low speed, beating just until smooth after each addition.
-Pour into pans.
+• Add the flour mixture into the sugar mixture alternately with milk on low speed, beating just until smooth after each addition.
+Pour the cake batter evenly into the prepared pans.

-• Bake 55 to 60 minutes, or until toothpick inserted in center comes out clean.
-Cool 20 minutes; remove from pan(s) to wire rack.
+• Bake 55 to 60 minutes, or until a toothpick inserted in center comes out clean.
+Cool for 20 minutes; remove from pan(s) to wire rack.
 Cool completely, about 2 hours.
-Sprinkle with powdered sugar.
+Sprinkle with powdered sugar or drizzle with powdered sugar glaze.

 Video